HODIE (Roman Calendar): ante diem nonum Kalendas Iulias.

 FABULAE FACILES: The fable from the Fabulae Faciles widget is Gallus et Ancillae, a story of unintended consequences (this fable has a vocabulary list).

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Vitis et Hircus, a story about the karma of plants.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Vitis et Hircus, a fable about greed ... and karma.